Do I have to be an OLLI

 Where will these Day

 Programs take place?
-Some will be located at the Herring Center on the Furman Campus
+Some will be located on the Furman Campus

 and others will be held at sites in Greenville relevant to the topic for that day.

 When are the sessions?
 Orientation is in late August.
-Course sessions will run September-May on
+Course sessions will run September-May, usually on

 the second Friday of each month.
 There will be community experiences participants will be encouraged to attend during the year, and a graduation luncheon in May.